 Tamela Spicer is available to discuss board development, board executive communications and relationships, and strategic thinking and change management.
 She also leads a variety of custom and open trainings for nonprofits.

-Previously, Tamela founded and served as the principal of a boutique consulting practice.
-She also served as a regional development director for The Salvation Army, regional director for the Arthritis Foundation, and executive director for Flat River Outreach Ministries.
+Previously, Tamela founded and served as the principal of a boutique consulting practice specializing in board development, strategic doing and thinking, and navigating change.
+After several years in the business sector, she pursued her passion for community impact and justice as a regional development director for The Salvation Army, regional director for the Arthritis Foundation, and executive director for Flat River Outreach Ministries.

 A lifelong resident of West Michigan, Tamela lives on the land of the Odawa and Peoria First Nations.
 Her work has been largely shaped by her many years as a volunteer, service that has included leadership roles with the Grand Rapids and Michigan Jaycees, Rotary International, and the Alliance for Nonprofit Management.